-The Push-Pull-Legs (PPL) split is one of the most effective training programs for building muscle and strength.
-It divides your body into three functional movement patterns, allowing you to train each muscle group 2x per week with optimal recovery.
+The Push-Pull-Legs (PPL) split is one of the most popular training structures for building muscle and strength.
+It divides your body into three movement patterns, allowing you to train each muscle group twice per week when run as a 6-day cycle.

 What is a PPL Split?